 “That thing has been tormenting me since the day it first appeared.
-It began by standing on the mountain side.
+It began by standing on the mountainside.
 Then it started invading my dreams.
 I saw that thing night and day.
 It’s getting closer, and I don’t want to know what it wants us for when it finally reaches us.”

 I took in a deep breath and looked over everyone sitting at the table.
 It was hard to imagine that we were actually having this conversation.
-What had begun as me thinking that The Shape was an isolated incident, had grown.
+What started as me thinking that The Shape was an isolated incident, had grown.
 It suddenly hit me that it was here from more than just one person.
 After snatching David’s glass, I swallowed its contents and mustered the courage to speak.

 “Alright, I want a show of hands.
 How many of you have seen it?”

 I watched as everyone at the table raised an arm in the air.

 “This is a good starting point.
 Now, have any of you seen it do anything besides stand there?
 Have you seen it move, or heard it make a sound?”